samjove/gopendoc/README.md

 - Commit your changes
 - Push to the branch
 - Open a pull request

+#### Roadmap
+Future plans include integrating the tool into a CI pipeline and supporting additional languages.

 #### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.